-Here at Children’s Hospital Boston, each of our pulmonary nurses has an extensive background in the care of patients with various lung diseases.
+Here at Boston Children’s Hospital, each of our pulmonary nurses has an extensive background in the care of patients with various lung diseases.
 In addition to the several nurses in the General Pulmonary and Cystic Fibrosis Programs, our team also includes a nurse who coordinates the lung transplant program and several others who primarily coordinate clinical research trials.

 Our pulmonary nurse specialists are available in clinic daily to help you with questions regarding a whole range of issues, including but not limited to: